Perez-Herrera-Luna/DES-Python/README.md

 ```

 ### 2. Triple DES
-Works the same as regular DES except you need to pass in two or three keys when defining the `Triple_Des` object.
+Works the same as regular DES except you need to pass in two or three keys when defining the `TripleDES` object.
 If only two keys are supplied, the first key will be used for the third key.
 ```python
 from des import triple_DES
 key1 = "133457799BBCDFF1"